E Komo Mai! Welcome to the Hāna Business Directory!

 The Hana Cultural Center hosts an annual Ho‘olaule‘a Festival, which is usually held in August.
 See our website for more information.

-Our Museum and Gift Shop is open Wednesday from 10:00 to 3:00 and Friday 10:00 to 3:00.
+Our Museum and Gift Shop is normally open Wednesday from 10:00 to 3:00 and Friday 10:00 to 3:00.
 We are sometimes open at other times as well – please call or email to check.

 Hana Farms is a tropical farm and marketplace located in the exotic rainforests of Maui’s northern coast, along the historic Hana Highway.